-- 1 In the above statement, changes in fair value for the year ended 31 March 2021 and 31 March 2020 has been computed based on the difference in fair values of investment property, investment property under development, property, plant and equipment (relating to the hotel property in UPPL and QBPL, and the solar power plant in EEPL); capital work-in-progress (relating to the proposed hotel to be developed in MPPL and ETV); intangibles and investment in GLSP as at 31 March 2021 as compared with the values as at 31 March 2020, net of cash spent on construction during the period.
-The fair values of the afore-mentioned assets as at 31 March 2021 and 31 March 2020 are solely based on the valuation report of iVAS Partners, independent external property valuers appointed under Regulation 21 of REIT regulations, having appropriately recognised professional qualifications and recent experience in the location and category of the properties being valued in conjunction with value assessment services undertaken by CBRE. - 2 ETV assets were acquired on 24 December 2020 and accordingly the statement of total returns at fair value does not include any difference in fair values of Investment Property, Investment property under development, Property, Plant and Equipment, Capital Work-in-progress and intangibles for ETV assets.
+1. In the above statement, changes in fair value for the year ended 31 March 2022 and 31 March 2021 has been computed based on the difference in fair values of investment property, investment property under development, property, plant and equipment (relating to the hotel property in UPPL, MPPL and QBPL and the solar power plant in EEPL); capital work-in-progress (relating to the proposed hotel to be developed in ETV assets); intangibles and investment in GLSP as at 31 March 2022 and 31 March 2021 as compared with the values as at 31 March 2021 and 31 March 2020 respectively, net of cash spent on construction during the year.
+The fair values of the afore-mentioned assets as at 31 March 2022 and 31 March 2021 are solely based on the valuation report of iVAS Partners, independent external registered property valuers appointed under Regulation 21 of REIT regulations, having appropriately recognised professional qualifications and recent experience in the location and category of the properties being valued in conjunction with value assessment services undertaken by CBRE.

+2. ETV assets were acquired on 24 December 2020 and accordingly the statement of total returns at fair value does not include any difference in fair values of Investment Property, Investment property under development, Property, Plant and Equipment, Capital Work-in-progress and intangibles for ETV assets for the year ended 31 March 2021.